Advertising law

 Finally, the promotion of alcoholic beverages and tobacco products is extremely limited, and these limitations may have indirect repercussions and affect the owners of trademarks bearing these signs and yet registered for goods and services that have no connection with alcoholic beverages and tobacco products.

-Thus, for example, recently, the Paris Court of Appeal issued a ruling on October 26, 2011 (Pôle 5 ch.
-1, RG n°09/23375) considering that:
+For example, the Paris Court of Appeal recently handed down a ruling on October 26, 2011 (Pôle 5 ch.
+1, RG n°09/23375) stating that:

 We assist you in the validation of advertising campaigns and promotional operations (contests, lotteries) with regard to French and European legislation (in particular with regard to direct or indirect advertising for alcoholic beverages or tobacco) and the applicable professional rules (ARPP, etc.).